Main Navigation

 Bandaging

-One of the many skills a veterinary nurse has.
-Bandages can be used for many different things, for example wound healing.
-First aid to stop haemorrhage, Support fractures and to help keep catheters and feeding tubes institute.
-Patients that need regular dressing or bandages changes attend our nurse clinics.
-As well as bonding with the patient by seeing them regularly this is a great way to promote good wound healing and an opportunity to monitor the healing process.
+Bandaging is one of the many skills a veterinary nurse has.
+Bandages can be used for many different things, for example wound healing, first aid to stop haemorrhage, supporting fractures and to helping keep catheters and feeding tubes in situ.
+Patients that need regular dressing or bandage changes attend our nurse clinics.
+As well as bonding with the patient by seeing them regularly, this is a great way to promote good wound healing and an opportunity to monitor the healing process.

 Senior pets